Form 1099-MISC: Miscellaneous Income

-Who needs to submit form 1099 MISC?
+Who needs to submit form 1099-MISC?

-This form is an annual return for individuals and employers who need to inform the IRS of income other than wages, tips and compensation.
+The IRS Form 1099-MISC is an annual return for individuals and employers who need to inform the IRS of income other than wages, tips and compensation.

-What kind of income do I report with form 1099 MISC?
+What kind of income do I report with form 1099-MISC?

 Miscellaneous income is reported annually as a part of annual income for taxation purposes.
 Form 1099-MISC in particular serves to declare paid royalties, rents, payments for services, prizes, awards and direct sales of consumer products for resale.
 Both individuals and business entities use this form.
-Employers use form W-2 to report payments to their employees, while form 1099-MISC serves the same purpose only for independent contractors.
+Employers use Form W-2 to report payments to their employees, while form 1099-MISC serves the same purpose for independent contractors.

-Is form 1099 MISC accompanied by other forms?
+Is form 1099-MISC accompanied by other forms?

-When is form 1099 MISC for 2016 due?
+When is form 1099 MISC for 2017 due?

-Where do I send form 1099 MISC?
+Where do I send form 1099-MISC?

-How do I fill out form 1099 MISC?
+How do I fill out form 1099-MISC?